SOS-CER/SOS-CER.github.io/_projects/labs/05-lab/05-lab-code-inspection.md

 ---
-title: CSC216 Lab 05 - Inspection & Debugging
+title: CSC 217 Lab 05 - Inspection & Debugging
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab05]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab05]
-description: CSC216 Lab 05 - Inspection & Debugging
+description: CSC 217 Lab 05 - Inspection & Debugging
 navigation: on
 pagegroup: 05-lab
 ---
-# CSC216 Lab 05: Inspection & Debugging
+# CSC 217 Lab 05: Inspection & Debugging
 {% include iconHeader.html type="implementation" %}
 There are three components to the [design](05-lab-design) of the `RegistrationManager` class that are new: use of the Singleton pattern, use of an inner class, and use of a properties file.
 A colleague elsewhere in the organization has worked with these components before and has put together a quick `RegistrationManager` implementation.
 However, while the colleague is an expert on the Singleton pattern, creating inner classes, and properties files, the colleague is not familiar with your project so the implementation may be buggy.